Genetic testing and your cancer risk

 The genes in our cells play important roles.
 They affect hair and eye color and other traits passed on from parent to child.
 Genes also tell cells to make proteins to help the body function.

-Genetic testing can help you find out if you have a genetic mutation that may lead to cancer or that may affect other members in your family.
+Genetic testing can help you find out if you have a genetic variation that may lead to cancer or that may affect other members in your family.
 Learn about which cancers have testing available, what the results mean, and other things to consider before you get tested.

 Which Cancers May Be Genetic